openfaas/faas-netes/chart/openfaas/README.md

 * To use an IngressController add `--set ingress.enabled=true`

 > Note: even without a LoadBalancer or IngressController you can access your gateway at any time via `kubectl port-forward`.

+### Deploy

+Note that the commands will differ slightly between versions, if not specified, the instructions are for helm 2.

 Now deploy OpenFaaS from the helm chart repo: